pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 can be extended to support types of value objects that are not currently supported by the library.

-The code below extends the JSON transcoding to support sets.
+The code below shows how to extend the JSON transcoding to support sets.
+The library now supports encoding and decoding sets, but the example is still demonstrative.

 .. code:: python